 The City of Milwaukee Department of Public Works (DPW) continues to monitor the situation surrounding COVID-19.
 Our field staff is also impacted and operating in smaller numbers.
-Please be patient as response times will likely be longer than usual and some non-essential services are suspended and will be resumed at a later date.
+Please be patient as response times will likely be longer than usual.

 - Milwaukee Water Works never disconnects water service because of unpaid bills.

 - Milwaukee Water Works is fully prepared to continue providing safe water for customers 24 hours a day.

 - Drop-Off Centers remain open.
 Face masks or face coverings are required.
 Fees will resume September 8.
 The fee for tires will continue to be waived with a limit of five tires being accepted from one party.
 Confirm hours of operation.